 Firm Exports and Multinational Activity Under Credit Constraints

-This paper provides firm-level evidence that credit constraints restrict international trade flows and affect the pattern of foreign direct investment.
-Using detailed data from China, we show that foreign-owned affiliates and joint ventures have better export performance than private domestic firms, and that this advantage is systematically greater in sectors at higher levels of financial vulnerability measured in a variety of ways.
-These patterns are manifest in firms' export sales, export product scope and number of export destinations.
-They are also more pronounced when firms face higher trade costs.
-This evidence indicates that limited credit availability hinders firms' trade flows, and is consistent with foreign affiliates being less constrained because they can access additional funding from their parent company.
-Our results further imply that financial frictions and host-country financial institutions affect the sectoral and spatial composition of MNC activity.
-More broadly, our findings suggest that FDI can compensate for domestic financial market imperfections and alleviate their impact on aggregate growth, trade and private sector development.
+This paper provides firm-level evidence that credit constraints restrict international trade flows and affect the sectoral pattern of multinational activity.
+Using detailed customs data from China, we show that foreign affiliates and joint ventures have better export performance than private domestic firms in financially more vulnerable sectors.
+These results are stronger for destinations with higher trade costs and not driven by variation in firm size or by other sector determinants of FDI.
+Our findings are consistent with multinational subsidiaries being less liquidity constrained because they can tap additional funding from their parent company and/or access foreign capital markets.
+More broadly, they suggest that FDI can alleviate the impact of domestic financial market imperfections on aggregate growth, trade and private sector development.

 Suggested Citation: Suggested Citation